brandur/sorg/content/nanoglyphs/051-that-was-fast.md

 During a last chance visit to New York, one of my colleagues tipped me off to the existence of [The Great Saunter](https://shorewalkers.org/great-saunter/), an epic trek where participants walk the entire perimeter of Manhattan.

 I missed the official event after learning about it the evening after it'd already happened, but walking the shoreline of Manhattan is something I've wanted to do since first setting foot on the island.
-Discovering that there were occasionally _sane_ people who did it greatly increased my confidence that the feat was possible, and not only that, but these other walkers had even left me a map, and one updated within the last 24 hours.
+Discovering that there were occasionally _sane_ people who did it greatly increased my confidence that the feat was possible, and not only that, but these other walkers had even left me a map, and one updated within the last 24 hours no less.
 Now I _had_ to do it.

 Coming out at 58 km (38 miles) and taking over 10 hours with no stops, it's the single longest walk I've ever done.
 I wasn't particularly worried going in: it's mostly flat, my shoes were perfectly broken in, and there's no shortage of places to stop for food or water.
 But by the end of the day, in addition to a pervasive soreness permeating my body from legs to back, I'd actually managed to develop blisters on the _flats_ of my feet, just by virtue of them having been placed down on the pavement so many times in a row.
 I'm used to blisters on long hikes, but this is something I didn't even know was possible.